lawinslow/GLM-source/README.md

 ##Model Access

-The primary source of GLM-AED for most users is the (University of Western Australia GLM website)[http://aed.see.uwa.edu.au/research/models/GLM/].
+The primary source of GLM-AED for most users is the [University of Western Australia GLM website](http://aed.see.uwa.edu.au/research/models/GLM/).
 The code and versions available here represent unstable development releases that should be avoided by non-expert users.